What is

 Common questions about this topic

 eUTXO (Extended Unspent Transaction Output) is Ergo's smart contract model that extends Bitcoin's UTXO with programmable logic.
 Each 'box' contains ERG, tokens, data registers, and a guarding script.
-Transactions consume boxes and create new ones, enabling deterministic execution, parallel processing, and no reentrancy attacks.
+Transactions consume boxes and create new ones, enabling deterministic execution, parallel processing, and no protocol-level reentrancy by construction.

 Ergo provides tools for financial sovereignty: self-custody with no third parties, censorship-resistant transactions via PoW, optional privacy with Sigma Protocols, and programmable money without permission.
 Unlike VC-backed chains, Ergo has no central authority that can freeze funds or comply with sanctions.
 Your keys, your coins, your freedom.